bump-sh/docs/src/_guides/openapi/code-first-rails.md

       produces 'application/json'

       response 200, 'successful' do
-        header 'Cache-Control', schema: { type: :string }, description: 'This header declares the cacheability of the content so you can skip repeating requests.'
+        header 'Cache-Control', schema: { type: :string }, description: <<~HEADER This header declares the cacheability of the content so you can skip repeating requests.

+          Values can be `max-age`, `must-revalidate` and `private`.
+It can also combine any of those separated by a comma.
+E.g. `Cache-Control: max-age=604800, must-revalidate`
+        HEADER

         schema type: 'array',
           items: {
             type: 'object',
             properties: {
               id: {
                 type: 'string',
                 format: 'uuid',
                 example: '123e4567-e89b-12d3-a456-426614174000',
               },
               title: {
                 type: 'string',
                 example: 'Neuralyzer',
               },